imliuyzh/lfs101x-notes/chapter15.md

 # NOT RECOMMENDED:
 # echo The name given was: $name
-echo "The name given was: ${name}"
+echo "The name given was: ${name}"    # echo "The name given was: $name"
 ```

 The user will be prompted to enter a value, which is then displayed on the screen.
 We can reference the value of a shell variable by using a `$` in front of the variable name, such as `$name`.
-However, the preferred approach is to use `"${name}"` for string interpolation because it is much less prone to problems in scenarios like spaces in the value.
+However, it is preferred to have a quote around it, like `"$name"`.
+It will be much less prone to problems in scenarios like spaces in the value.
+You can also use `"${name}"` for string interpolation
 ## Return Values
 All shell scripts generate a return value upon finishing execution.
 By convention, success is returned as zero, and failure is returned as any non-zero value.
 The return value is stored in the environment variable represented by `$?`: